-Your personal experience may have already given you the answer to this, but the advice we must give you is to get tested by an expert in food allergy/intolerance.
-This will isolate the cause of your difficulty from all other possible factors.
+The advice we must give you is to get tested by an expert in food allergy/intolerance.
+This will isolate the cause of your difficulty (it might not be yeast at all) from all other possible factors.
 Your GP will be able to help.

 See our FAQs page for a brief outline of, and differences between, these conditions.

 The FAQs page also contains a growing list of studies, including at least one that has concluded that some people who encounter problems when eating bread made with commercial yeast might be able to eat genuine, long-fermented sourdough.
-The comments section of the Campaign’s own small sourdough study (to be published later in summer 2011) adds to the growing body of anecdotal evidence that supports this.
+The comments section of the Campaign’s own small sourdough study published in summer 2011 adds to the growing body of anecdotal evidence that supports this.

 The Real Bread Campaign calls for funding for large-scale research to determine the impact of sourdough fermentation of wheat bread in relation to these conditions.